How do I...?

 - Media collection (call number prefix MEDIA) -- library workroom -- please ask for assistance

-- Listening Lab (call number prefix CD) -- in red alcove beyond the Information Commons (computers)
+- Recordings (call number prefix CD) -- in southwest (yellow corner) on the second floor

-- Scripts (call number prefix SCRIPT) -- file cabinets in the center of second floor
+- Scripts (call number prefix SCRIPT) -- file cabinets on second floor, in the B call number section

 Journal articles are typically located using a periodical index or online database.
 Generally, you will find that most libraries have online databases for locating articles, though some print periodical indexes may be found in every library.
 At Perkins Library, our online periodical databases are listed on this website under Articles in Databases.
 Databases are arranged by discipline, or you can see an alphabetical listing by clicking on Databases A-Z in the navigation bar on the left side of the page.
 If you have questions about using a particular database refer to the Help or Tutorial sections of the database.

 Primary sources are documents that provide first-hand evidence of an event or idea, such as diaries, letters, popular press accounts of events and official documents.
 Most people think of primary sources as being written at the time an event occurred, while secondary sources interpret the event or idea at a later date.
 Some sources for primary documents in Perkins Library are the government documents section, newspapers (print and online), and the databases Primary Sources in African-American History and Primary Sources in American Women's History.

 Scholarly journals typically have the following characteristics: longer in-depth articles written by experts in the jargon of the discipline, with illustrations that support the text such as charts and graphs; very few advertisements and no glossy paper; and articles are reviewed and critically evaluated by a board of experts.
 A quick way to determine if an article is scholarly is to look for this article structure:

 Evaluate a website

 As with printed resources, you may retrieve some electronic information that is not suitable for your research topic.
 Ask yourself these questions to determine if a particular website or page is right for you: